5 Famous Alberta National Parks for Nature Escape!

 2.1.2 What to Expect?

-Added to the hot springs and the best skiing in the world, Banff welcomes nearly 3 million visitors yearly.
+Considered one of the best hot springs and skiing places in the world, Banff welcomes nearly 3 million visitors yearly.
 With plenty of to-do lists, explore the hiking trails by bike, on foot, or on horseback.

-To top that, you are guaranteed to spot some residents, i.e., Grizzly bears, moose, elks, wolves, foxes, and a variety of bird species.
+To top that, you are guaranteed to spot some residents, i.e., Grizzly bears, moose, elks, wolves, foxes, and various bird species.

 With the fairly easy hike on a flat trail, convenient Alberta transportation, and other attractions nature offers, Banff has made it to one of the top Alberta national parks for couples seeking national parks.